QS Orchestra

 A long prompt asks one agent to do everything.
 The output drifts because no model holds full pipeline state cleanly across a multi-stage workflow.
 Composition decomposes the work into discrete agents with structured handoff schemas — each agent owns one phase, the orchestrator owns state, observers catch drift before it compounds.
 The quality jump is qualitative, not incremental.

-How is this different from QTB-SVC-002 Workflow Automation?
+How is this different from QS Workflow Automation Workflow Automation?

 Automation wires steps together at the platform level (n8n, Make, Zapier) with LLM calls as steps.
 Orchestration is when the LLM calls themselves are specialized agent roles with their own observers and handoff contracts.
 Use Automation when the steps are mostly procedural.
 Use Orchestration when the steps require model reasoning that needs to be siloed and audited.